Birdhill railway station

 It is on the Limerick–Ballybrophy railway line and is also served by a skeleton service on the Limerick to Nenagh Commuter Service.

 Description

 The station once had a large station house but now has only a portable building.
 This houses the ticket office and toilet.
 The station has a car park.
 A plaque in the station grounds commemorates the 150th anniversary of the station, which took place in 2010.
 There is also a "Railway Garden" beside the station.
 The signal cabin has 24 levers and is at the Killonan end of the Up platform (which is not in service) and is a crossing point and blockpost, using "C" pattern staff.
 Both the signal cabin and railway bridge are both listed as protected structures by Tipperary County Council (RPS Refs S708 and S709).

+Services

+As of 2023, Birdhill receives the following skeleton service: